FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

 This method just encodes index options as the payload and creates the HTTP path using the index name.
-Lua uses a data structure called a table which is used both as a map and array which is a small problem when encoding an empty table.
+Lua uses a data structure called a table, which is used both as a map and array which is a small problem when encoding an empty table.
 That's why we give a hint to the JSON encoder to encode the data table as an *object*.

 When `createIndex` method is called with an index, it will create it on the server side if it doesn't exist.
 If it already exists, it will raise an error.
-It would be convenient to have a method which would be more forgiving to trying to create an existing index.
+It would be convenient to have a method which would be more forgiving when trying to create an existing index.
 Let's call that method `ensureIndex`:
 ```lua
 local HTTP_CONFLICT = 409